FAQs

 What is the Context Engine?

-The Context Engine is Heeler's foundation: six interconnected layers — Code, Cloud, Business, Ownership, Threat, and Agent — automatically built and maintained from your existing tools.
-Every security decision Heeler makes (block, fix, audit) draws from this context so what's risky for your organization differs intelligently from what's risky in the abstract.
+The Context Engine is Heeler's foundation: six interconnected dimensions — Code, Cloud, Business, Ownership, Threat, and Agent — automatically built and maintained from your existing tools.
+Every security decision Heeler makes draws from this context, so what's risky for your organization differs intelligently from what's risky in the abstract.

 How does Heeler integrate with AI coding agents?